ADC Programs

 Lung cancer has been the most common cancer in the world for several decades, accounting for 1 in 5 of all cancer deaths: worldwide, 3 people die from lung cancer every minute, more per year than breast, colorectal and prostate combined.
 Approximately 40% of lung cancer patients are diagnosed with metastatic disease where 5yr survival is <5%.

-Since effective therapy options for GI tumors are suboptimal or unavailable, IKS04 has been designed to deliver ADC power with a suitable TI.
-Iksuda has selected target antigen with high tumor selectivity and high expression abundance.
-We then deliver an ultra-low DAR ADC to drive good tumor penetration, and deliver an ultra potent DNA cross-linker payload through tumor-selective activation & release.
+Since effective therapy options for GI tumors are suboptimal and limited, IKS04 has been designed to deliver ADC power with a clinically manageable TI.
+Iksuda has selected a target antigen with high tumor selectivity and high expression abundance.
+In the clinic, IKS04 will be co-administered with naked antibody in an ‘ultra-low DAR’ regimen to drive good tumor penetration and deliver an ultra-potent DNA cross-linker payload through tumor-selective activation & release.

-Class leading FOLR1-directed ADC in preclinical development for ovarian cancer.
+Class leading B7H3-directed ADC in preclinical development for cancers of the lung, esophagus, H&N and cervix.

-IKS012 has been designed to extend provide a new therapeutic with raised TI over in-clinic and on-market FOLR1-targeting ADCs.
-It benefits from tumor-selective activation and release of MMAE.
-In preclinical studies, it demonstrates a class-leading profile, with high anti-cancer activity in FOLR1-high xenograft models and a substantially higher HNSTD in non-human primates than its competitors.
+It benefits from tumor-selective activation and release of a novel payload and is in IND-enabling studies.
+In preclinical studies, it demonstrates a class-leading profile, with high anti-cancer activity in xenograft models and a substantially higher HNSTD in non-human primates than its competitors.

-Folate receptor alpha (FOLR1) is an attractive target for cancer drugs against solid tumors of high unmet need and poor prognosis.
-FOLR1 is frequently overexpressed in several human malignancies including cancers of the ovary, lung and breast.
+B7H3 is an attractive target for the treatment of numerous solid tumors of high unmet need and poor prognosis.
+The target is frequently overexpressed in human malignancies including cancers of the lung, colon, stomach, bladder, esophagus, H&N, cervix and breast.

-Elevated FOLR1 expression is associated with lower DFS and poor OS in patients with ovarian cancer of serous origin.
-Both common subtypes of NSCLC express high levels of FOLR1; high expression is observed in lung adenocarcinomas – the most common type of lung cancer diagnosed in patients who have never smoked.
+Elevated expression is consistently associated with lower DFS and poor OS in patients.
+Both common subtypes of NSCLC express high levels of B7H3.
+Lung adenocarcinomas are the most common type of lung cancer diagnosed in patients who have never smoked.

 Lung cancer: Lung cancer has been the most common cancer in the world for several decades, accounting for 1 in 5 of all cancer deaths: worldwide, 3 people die from lung cancer every minute, more per year than breast, colorectal and prostate combined.
 NSCLC accounts for around 80% of lung cancer cases.
-FOLR1 is overexpressed in the majority of NSCLC, particularly in lung adenocarcinomas.
+IKS073 is relevant for over 70% of NSCLC patients, including those with lung adenocarcinomas.
+It is also relevant for around 2/3 of SCLC patients.

 Pipeline prioritization strategy